Assault1/britinsurance/README.md

 ## Requirements

-To execute and develop, you will only need Node.js and node package manager installed in your environement.
+To execute and develop, you will need Node.js and node package manager installed in your environement.

 ### Node
 - #### Node installation on Windows